Pollution-Patrol/API/README.md

 ## **License**

-Pollution Patrol is released under the **[MIT License](https://opensource.org/licenses/MIT)**, which means that you can use, copy, modify,distribute, and sublicense the app for both commercial and non-commercial purposes, as long as you include the original copyright notice and license terms.
+Pollution Patrol is released under the **[MIT License](https://opensource.org/licenses/MIT)**, which means that you can use, copy, modify, distribute, and sublicense the app for both commercial and non-commercial purposes, as long as you include the original copyright notice and license terms.
 However, the app is provided "as is" without any warranty, and the developers will not be liable for any damages or losses resulting from the use or inability to use the app.

 ## Contact

 If you have any questions, comments, or feedback about Pollution Patrol, please feel free to contact us at **[support@pollutionpatrol.com](mailto:support@pollutionpatrol.com)**.
 We appreciate your interest and support in our mission to fight pollution and make the world a cleaner and safer place.